saddam-satria/simple-blog/README.md

 change database config in .env or you can create .env file and make sure <br>
 variabel names are same in folder app/config<br>

+## redis store refresh token
+make sure you have redis-server on your server <br>
+if you don't, you can download at this link https://redis.io/

 <strong>note: this website is not deployment, just for practice